Mechanism Design for Decentralized Risk Detection: Strict Propriety, Network Coalitions, and the Backfiring Mandat: Intervention Under Information Loss: An Index-Based Heuristic

 \subsection{Simulation Evidence on Intervention Policies}

-We compare three intervention policies on the transaction network data.\footnote{A practical hierarchical reinforcement learning implementation of the index-based heuristic, with extensive ablation studies and per-market calibration, is developed in the companion paper \textcite{zheng2025networked}.
-The simulation reported here uses the simpler risk-memory approximation, which is sufficient to illustrate the comparative properties.} (1) \textit{Greedy Immediate Freezing:} Freeze all edges with $\hat{y}_e \geq \tau$ immediately; (2) \textit{Risk Memory:} Use risk memory mechanism (Equation \eqref{eq:memory}) with $K = 10$; (3) \textit{Oracle:} Gittins index computed via dynamic programming (intractable for full dataset, evaluated on subsampled graphs).
+We compare three intervention policies on the transaction network data.\footnote{The simulation here illustrates the theoretical contrast between policies (greedy freezing, network-adjusted index, oracle) holding the detection model fixed.
+The full hierarchical reinforcement learning implementation, large-scale ablation, and per-market calibration are developed in the companion paper \textcite{zheng2025networked}; we do not duplicate that empirical contribution here.
+Our purpose in this section is to illustrate the theoretical superiority of the network-adjusted index policy (Proposition~5) over greedy freezing.} (1) \textit{Greedy Immediate Freezing:} Freeze all edges with $\hat{y}_e \geq \tau$ immediately; (2) \textit{Risk Memory:} Use risk memory mechanism (Equation \eqref{eq:memory}) with $K = 10$; (3) \textit{Oracle:} Gittins index computed via dynamic programming, which is intractable for the full dataset and is evaluated on subsampled graphs.

 We measure performance using three metrics: (1) \textit{prevented loss ratio:} fraction of total illicit transaction value prevented by freezing; (2) \textit{Network connectivity:} average graph diameter before and after interventions (measures information loss); (3) \textit{Detection latency:} average time between first suspicious signal and final detection.